ankit-plus-c/MLProjectTemplate/README.md

-## End to End MAchine Learning Project
+## End to End Machine Learning Project

 1. model loading should be with os.path.join()
 2. Create application in beanstalk with python 3.7